William Eaton, 2nd Baron Cheylesmore: Early and private life

 Eaton was born in 9 Gloucester Place near Regent's Park, the second of three sons of Henry William Eaton and his wife Charlotte Gorham (née Harman).
 His parent also had two daughters.
 His maternal grandfather was from New Orleans.

 His father founded the family silk business, H. W. Eaton & Son, was a Conservative Member of Parliament for Coventry, and became Baron Cheylesmore in 1877, the year of Queen Victoria's Golden Jubilee.
 His mother died in 1877.
 His elder brother had died before his father's death in 1891, when Eaton inherited the peerage.

 He was educated at Eton College and then joined the family silk brokerage, but had little interest in the business.
 He spent most of his time on politics, standing but failing to be elected to Parliament three times, and then with much greater success on art collecting.
 He was a trustee of the Chantrey Bequest.

-He died at home in London on 10 July 1902, and was buried on the western side of Highgate Cemetery, with his body later interred in the Cheylesmore Mausoleum, built in 1926 for his brother, Herbert Eaton, 3rd Baron Cheylesmore.
+He died at home in London on 10 July 1902, and was buried on the western side of High gate Cemetery, with his body later interred in the Cheylesmore Mausoleum, built in 1926 for his brother, Herbert Eaton, 3rd Baron Cheylesmore.